 This course examines the fiction of nineteenth-century Britain, emphasizing the major authors and trends associated with the Romantic and/or Victorian eras.
 Course readings may be thematically-linked or selected according to another constraint (e.g. historical fiction, women writers, etc.); students may repeat the course as topics vary.
-Prerequisite: Complete 1 English course above ENGL 1302
+Prerequisite: at least one ENGL course at the 2000 level or higher.